jhpyle/docassemble/_docs/twotothree.md

 to `3`.

 Starting with [version 0.5.71], **docassemble** ended support for Python 2.7 and upgraded to Python 3.6.
 Starting with [version 1.2.0], **docassemble** only supports Python 3.8.
+In [version 1.4.0] of the Docker container, **docassemble** started using Python 3.10, but the Python application still supports Python 3.8.

 If you are currently running a **docassemble** instance on [Docker] using Python 2.7, you can upgrade by doing `docker stop`, `docker rm`,